These are some of the greatest hits:

 HOW DO YOU AFFORD THAT?

 I don’t, really.
 Top athletes on the US Team are eligible to receive a monthly support check from the USOC.
 But that check doesn’t always cover all the costs of living and training in Princeton.
 Every athlete’s situation is different – some of us rent, some of us stay with host families; some of us have cars, some of us don’t; and stipend amounts can vary depending on performance.
-During my time on the Team, top athletes can expect to make about $1000 per month from the USOC, and with a World Championship medal performance earn a year-end bonus of $5000 from the USOC “Operation Gold” program.
-So $17,000 annually.
-For athletes who are not top performers, the amount is less, or zero.
+Currently there are two funding tiers for select high performance rowing athletes: $1700 per month for returning 2016 Olympians and $1300 per month for a pool of development athletes.
+There is potential for performance bonuses each year from the USOC’s “Operation Gold” program depending on World Championship or Olympic placing.
+For athletes who are not top performers IDed and at the training center, the amount is less, or zero.

 WHEN IS YOUR COMPETITIVE SEASON?